-Both GRCs play an integral role in the allocation of CDBG and HOME federal funds and local HHGP, AHGP, and CHG funds according to the needs of the community.
+Both GRCs play an integral role in the allocation of CDBG and HOME federal funds and local Homeless Housing Grant Program (HHGP), Affordable Housing Grant Program (AHGP), Consolidated Homeless Grant (CHG), and Community Investments in Affordable Housing (CIAH) funds according to the needs of the community.
 While all GRC members must be well-versed in the needs of the community and be willing to participate in all the activities relevant to the GRCs, each individual GRC seeks members who demonstrate specific skills and experience.

-- The Services GRC seeks members who have experience in one or more of the following capacities: background working with non-profit community service providers as an employee, volunteer, board member or consumer; background with homeless programs; grant experience, project management, compliance monitoring and/or practical experience with HUD regulations. - The Capital GRC seeks members who have experience in one or more of the following areas: affordable housing; construction or project management; mortgage lending; housing development; economic development; real estate; or architecture.
+- The Services GRC seeks members who have experience in one or more of the following capacities: background working with non-profit community service providers as an employee, volunteer, board member or consumer; background with homeless programs; grant experience, project management, compliance monitoring and/or practical experience with federal, state or local grant regulations; or finance and accounting. - The Capital GRC seeks members who have experience in one or more of the following areas: affordable housing; fair housing; construction or project management; mortgage lending; housing development; economic development; real estate; architecture finance and accounting grant management; regulatory compliance; workforce housing; practical experience with HUD regulations; - Lived experience with affordable housing, social services, emergency shelter, and supportive housing is recognized as experience as it relates to a position on either GRC.